vkernel/NSX-Security-Framework/USAGE.md

 - Terraform v1.0.0 or higher installed
 - Access to an NSX Manager with valid credentials
 - Virtual machines already deployed in NSX that match the names in your inventory YAML files
+- NSX Projects created in NSX Manager if you plan to use project-based tenant isolation

 ## Deployment Steps